roshankhatri212/PRODIGY_WD_02/README.md

 Acknowledgments
 This stopwatch web application was created as a simple project for learning purposes.
-Inspiration from OpenAI and the GPT-3.5 language model.

 Enjoy using your stylish stopwatch web application!
 If you have any issues or suggestions, feel free to open an issue.